Jubilate Deo

 PRONUNCIATION: you-bee-lah-tay day-o

 This song is a three part round that was written over four hundred years ago by a man named Michael Praetorius.
 If you want to see/hear it performed by the WCC and by a mixed chorus.
+Note: the WCC sings the piece in a key higher than we will sing it and the mixed chorus in a pitch slightly below ours.
+The recordings below are in the correct key.

 Press the play button (little triangle) to start playing the song and the pause button (||) to stop it.